JazzMaster/MasterMyVMs/VFIO-setup/README.md

 -reboot-

-Details on the main README.

-These are the files you change for Unbuntu/Debian (and possibly Fedora).
+your card card needs to be: (sudo dmesg| grep ....)

+		on IOMMU group
+		vfio_pci (not stub) driver loaded
+		VFIO bound

+or you cant VFIO with it.If you have errors- check these three items.

-there one thing I forgot to mention here:
+I forgot to mention:

 	some OSes still seems to be xchi/IOMMU bugged(AMD). copy grub boot vars verbatim.
+	if you mis type them- or change them- this happens. what is here works on gigabyte UD3R AMD FX board.

 	rc.local calls vfio binding function(once per boot).

 	If you want to muck w unbinding and rebinding- YOU -DO- IT.
 	I find that it mucks up the KVM/QEMU VFIO experience.

 	If you only bind once per boot- you can reboot the VFIOd VM no problem.
 NOT THE CASE otherwise. however- you will not regain control of the stubbed or vfio video card.